How do you start intuitive eating for beginners? Use these 5 tips to start transforming your relationship today!

-The practice of intuitive eating is based on 10 key principles and has actually been around since the 1990s, though it has recently seen a spike in popularity.
+The practice is based on ten principles of intuitive eating and has actually been around since the 1990s, though it has recently seen a spike in popularity.

 Here are some tips for intuitive eating for beginners.
 I hope this can help you gradually work some principles of intuitive eating into your day.

 1. Be Spontaneous